-The Ethernet is both a data link (Layer 2 of OSI Model) and physical layer(Layer 1 of OSI Model) main component for local area networks (LANs).
+The Ethernet is both a data link (Layer 2 of OSI Model) and the physical layer(Layer 1 of OSI Model) main component for local area networks (LANs).
 Bob Metcalfe and D.R.
 Boggs invented this in 1972.
-Ethernet is a network protocol that controls how data is transmitted over a LAN.
+Ethernet is a network protocol that controls how data transmitted over a LAN.
 Technically it is referred to as the IEEE 802.3 protocol.
-It is also used in contrast with WAN (wide area network) which spans for much larger geographical areas.
+It is also used in contrast with WAN (wide area network) which spans larger geographical areas.

 The OSI model describes separately both the data link layer function and the physical standards of the media.
-The Ethernet standard define both the Layer 2 protocols and the Layer 1 technologies.
+The Ethernet standard defines both the Layer 2 protocols and the Layer 1 technologies.
 According to specification, It supports different media, bandwidths, and other Layer 1 and 2 variations.
 The basic frame format and address scheme are the same for all types of Ethernet.